Meera Mehta: Career

-In the late 1990s, British Airways decided that it would adorn several of its aircraft with one of Mehta's saris.
+In the late 1990s, British Airways decided that it would adorn several of its aircraft with one of Mehta's saris woven by Mr.Shantilal Bhandge.
 BA put the design, with Mehta's signature, on the tailfins of its planes.
 Mehta commented, "This is even better than having someone wear it."

 Many of her brocades and saris have been displayed in museums in the United States, Switzerland and London.
 Mehta is an invited speaker at museum societies, cultural organizations and as a judge at fashion and design schools including the National Institute of Design, Ahmedabad, her alma mater and NIFT, Mumbai.
 She also speaks about the history of the sari at NIFT and other colleges.
 In 2002, she designed a collection of gold jewelry for InterGold which was launched with the World Gold Council.